zsomborCzaban/party_organizer/README.md

     * [Google Support](https://support.google.com)
 5. Create a `.env` file in the `party_organizer/backend` directory, using `.env.example` as a template, and fill it with your credentials.

+6. Enable `CGO` by setting `CGO_ENABLED=1` at your systems environment variables, and get `gcc` if you don't already have one.

-6. (optional): If you want a populated database to start with, rename `example.db` to `application.db` inside the `party_organizer/backend` directory.
+7. (optional): If you want a populated database to start with, rename `example.db` to `application.db` inside the `party_organizer/backend` directory.

-7. Run the following command inside `party_organizer/backend`:
+8. Run the following command inside `party_organizer/backend`:

    ```bash
    go mod tidy
    ```
-8. Start the backend with:
+9. Start the backend with:

    ```bash
    go run main.go